54th Academy Awards

 The 54th Academy Awards ceremony, organized by the Academy of Motion Picture Arts and Sciences (AMPAS), honored films released in 1981 and took place on March 29, 1982, at the Dorothy Chandler Pavilion in Los Angeles.
 During the ceremony, AMPAS presented Academy Awards (commonly referred to as Oscars) in 22 categories.
 The ceremony, televised in the United States by ABC, was produced by Howard W. Koch and directed by Marty Pasetta.
 Comedian and talk show host Johnny Carson hosted the show for the fourth consecutive time.

 Chariots of Fire won four awards, including Best Picture.
-Other winners included Raiders of the Lost Ark with five awards, On Golden Pond and Reds with three, Arthur with two; and An American Werewolf in London, Close Harmony, Crac, Genocide, Mephisto, and Violet with one.
+Other winners included Raiders of the Lost Ark with also four awards, On Golden Pond and Reds with three, Arthur with two; and An American Werewolf in London, Close Harmony, Crac, Genocide, Mephisto, and Violet with one.
 The telecast garnered 46.2 million viewers in the United States.